alexkasema/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 A function def copy_list(l): that returns a copy of a list.
 # 100-magic_string.py
 A that returns a string “BestSchool” n times the number of the iteration.
+# 101-locked_class.py
+A class that prevents the user from dynamically creating new instance attributes, except if the new instance attribute is called first_name.